 There are plastic, ceramic and metal varieties, with special ridges in the funnel that let air flow through for a smoother extraction.

-The differing filters of the Chemex and the Hario can lead to different tastes, so we encourage you to experiment with both if you can.
+The differing filters of the various brewer types can lead to different tastes, so we encourage you to experiment until you find a method that works best for you.
 The entire process takes 3-4 minutes with each.

 Fold it into a cone shape, place it inside the dripper.
-Moistening it ensures the filter stays in place as it should, and gets rid of any papery taste
+Moistening it ensures the filter stays in place as it should, and gets rid of any papery taste.
+Remember to discard the rinsing water!

 The origin and blend, of course, is yours to choose.
-In terms of grind – filter coffee is works best with a medium grind.
+In terms of grind – filter coffee is works best with a medium grind, although for a Fellow or a Hario, we recommend grinding a little finer than a Chemex.